 The years 2008-2013 were the new Iraq’s most promising, yet these were also the years in which the modest gains of 2007-2008 were ultimately reversed.
 The moment created by the Awakening movement, the tentative–albeit begrudging–Sunni acceptance of the new Iraq’s political realities, the waning of sectarian entrenchment, and, ultimately, the drop in mass violence in 2007, began to vanish.
 By 2013 what little progress had been made on these fronts had been reversed and the clash between Shi’a-centric state building and Sunni rejection was as relevant as ever.
 Sunni political participation was undermined by the elections of 2010, the ineffectiveness of Sunni political leadership, the centralising and increasingly autocratic second government of Nuri al Maliki and particularly his targeting of top Sunni leaders in 2011-2013.
 Militant networks were still active and steadily gaining ground with every year of political failure that passed.
 In fact it was in these years that the Islamic State of Iraq was able to reconstitute itself and expand its operations before entering the Syrian arena and eventually launching its audacious sweep across vast swathes of Iraq in the summer of 2014 under its new banner of the Islamic State of Iraq and al Sham – soon to be rebranded into the Islamic State.
 With hindsight, it would seem that the return to mass violence was the unavoidable concomitant of the unsustainability of the Iraqi political order in the years 2010-2014.

 This was a very difficult case to code.
-In the end, we decided that the dynamic of decline in violence was best captured by a process of moderation and normalization, with the influence of moderating forces both from domestic and international actors.
-The decline coincided with the withdrawal of international forces, but it appears that the U.S. drawdown was a response to the decline in violence rather than a cause for it, but nonetheless we code for withdrawal.
+In the end, we decided that the dynamic of decline in violence was best captured by a process of strategic shifts, under the influence of moderating forces both from domestic and international actors.
+The decline coincided with the partial withdrawal of international forces, but it appears that the U.S. drawdown was a response to the decline in violence rather than a cause for it.
+Nonetheless we code for withdrawal.
 We also coded for multiple victim groups and note that the actor who initiated the period of atrocities, the U.S., was the not the primary perpetrator of mass atrocities.
 While assigning responsibility for violence in this case is often difficult, it appears that non-state actors (on multiple sides) were the primary perpetrators.

 Boyle, Michael J. 2009.
 Bargaining, Fear and Denial: Explaining violence Against Civilians in Iraq 2004 – 2007.”
 Terrorism and Political Violence 21: 261 – 287.